icopy-site/awesome/docs/awesome/toolsforactivism.md

 Have an idea of a tool that should be on this list?
 Here's how you can add it:
  * **Familiar with github?** Send a pull request with your suggestions.
 If you're not sure how to do that don't sweat it.
 See below.
- * **Not familiar with github?** You can leave a comment on this page by clicking on the `Issues` tab on the right and adding a New Issue (https://github.com/drewrwilson/toolsforactivism/blob/master/that's just like a comment).
+ * **Not familiar with github?** You can leave a comment on this page by clicking on the `Issues` tab on the right and adding a New Issue (that's just like a comment).
 FYI you'll need to create a github account.

 ## License